Last updated on February 1, 2023 by Wandering our World

 Below we look at a some of our favorite areas in both countries, before comparing the culture and food in each.
 Stick around, because they’re quite different!

-Thailand is one of those rare destinations that has it all.
+This country is one of those rare destinations that has it all.
 Beaches for relaxing, a famous nightlife and party scene, and food that’s known around the globe.
 It’s also one of the most beautiful countries on the planet.
+So if you’re looking for a destination that’s a great ‘all-rounder’, Thailand is hard to beat.

 That said, if you travel away from Phuket there are more laid-back coastal options.
 One of our favorites is Sunrise Beach on Ko Lipe.
 This gorgeous long stretch of white sand has shallow warm water perfect for swimming.
 It’s laid back, quiet by Thai standards, and the perfect place to unwind.